13 Relationship Statistics [New 2024 Data]

 • Almost 1 out of 5 teenagers are in a relationship (20%).
 That’s compared to all adults (18 years or older) a bit lower.
 31% of all adults are single, and half of the singles are looking for a partner.

-• The teenage love statistics do also state that out of the 19% that are in a relationship.
+• The teenage love statistics also state that out of the 19% that are in a relationship.
 Only 14% categorize it as serious.

 30% of teenagers had sex (almost 1 out of 3)